List of Top of the Pops presenters: 1994–1996: The golden mic – celebrity guest presenters

-On 13 June 1996, BBC1 showed coverage of Switzerland vs Netherlands from Euro '96.
+On 13 June 1996, BBC One showed coverage of Switzerland vs Netherlands from Euro '96.
 Top of the Pops was accordingly moved from the Thursday to Friday, originally as a temporary move to incorporate the BBC's expansive portfolio of sport (as well as Euro '96, the 1996 Summer Olympic Games were also broadcast on the channel that summer), though it soon became clear that the move was permanent and, apart from a couple of one-off occasions on 25 June 1998 and 9 August 2001, TOTP never again returned to its original Thursday night slot.